atstp/wasabi/README.md

 ## about

 :seedling: Directory structures are first thing _anyone_ sees in _every_ project.
-Documenting them is important.
+Good documentation can help make a good first impression :star2:.

 Ascii-art is
 [the](https://scotch.io/tutorials/angularjs-best-practices-directory-structure)